Schechter Investment Advisors LLC Sells 2,412 Shares of CSX Co. (NASDAQ:CSX)

 CSX Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, June 15th.
-Stockholders of record on Wednesday, May 31st will be issued a dividend of $0.11 per share.
-This represents a $0.44 annualized dividend and a dividend yield of 1.36%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 15th.
+Shareholders of record on Wednesday, May 31st will be issued a dividend of $0.11 per share.
+This represents a $0.44 dividend on an annualized basis and a yield of 1.36%.
 The ex-dividend date of this dividend is Tuesday, May 30th.
-CSX’s dividend payout ratio (DPR) is 21.67%.
+CSX’s payout ratio is 21.67%.

-Several brokerages have issued reports on CSX.
-UBS Group upgraded shares of CSX from a “neutral” rating to a “buy” rating and raised their price objective for the stock from $33.00 to $37.00 in a research report on Thursday, June 1st.
-Susquehanna raised their target price on shares of CSX from $32.00 to $34.00 and gave the stock a “neutral” rating in a report on Friday, April 21st.
-Stifel Nicolaus raised their target price on shares of CSX from $35.00 to $37.00 and gave the stock a “buy” rating in a report on Friday, April 21st.
-Citigroup raised shares of CSX from a “neutral” rating to a “buy” rating and raised their target price for the stock from $33.00 to $37.00 in a report on Monday, May 22nd.
-Finally, StockNews.com raised shares of CSX from a “hold” rating to a “buy” rating in a research note on Thursday, May 25th.
-Nine equities research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
-Based on data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average target price of $34.92.
+CSX has been the subject of a number of research reports.
+UBS Group upgraded shares of CSX from a “neutral” rating to a “buy” rating and raised their target price for the stock from $33.00 to $37.00 in a research note on Thursday, June 1st.
+Evercore ISI raised their target price on shares of CSX from $33.00 to $34.00 and gave the stock an “outperform” rating in a research note on Friday, April 21st.
+Citigroup upgraded shares of CSX from a “neutral” rating to a “buy” rating and raised their target price for the stock from $33.00 to $37.00 in a research note on Monday, May 22nd.
+StockNews.com upgraded shares of CSX from a “hold” rating to a “buy” rating in a research note on Thursday, May 25th.
+Finally, Bank of America lifted their price objective on shares of CSX from $35.00 to $36.00 and gave the stock a “buy” rating in a research note on Friday, April 21st.
+Nine investment analysts have rated the stock with a hold rating and seventeen have given a buy rating to the stock.
+According to data from MarketBeat.com, CSX currently has an average rating of “Moderate Buy” and a consensus price target of $34.92.

 CSX Corp. engages in the provision of rail-based freight transportation services.
 Its services include rail service, the transport of intermodal containers and trailers, rail-to-truck transfers and bulk commodity operations.
 The company was founded in 1827 and is headquartered in Jacksonville, FL.